DataDog/datadog-agent/docs/dev/agent_tests.md

-System tests cover any use case that doesn't fit an integration test, like executing a special binary built using a subset of packages and validate specific operations, answering simple questions like _is dogstatsd correctly forwarding metrics_?
+System tests cover any use case that doesn't fit an integration test, like executing a special binary built using a subset of packages and validate specific operations, answering simple questions like _is dogstatsd correctly forwarding metrics?_ or _are the Python bindings working?_.

 System Tests might contain Go code, Python or shell scripts but to ease maintenance and keep the execution environment simple, it's preferable to keep the number of